 If you are invited to an afternoon tea, believe me, the last thing you would want to do would be to mistake it for a high tea.
 I say this because they are two different terms with different foods to be served and what is expected of you with regard to etiquette.

 High tea is definitely not the same as afternoon tea.
 Afternoon tea is the more formal version, and probably what most people think of when they mistakenly say “high tea”.
+This more formal type of tea was served to the upper classes on special occasions.

-- Finger sandwiches (such as cucumber sandwiches)
+- Finger sandwiches (such as classic cucumber sandwiches)

-- Small pastries or cakes
+- Small pastries or tea cakes like a Victoria sponge cake

 - Fresh cut fruit

-What Sandwiches Are Served at Afternoon Tea?
+What Sandwiches Are Served on an Afternoon Tea Menu?

 - Ham and tomato with butter sandwich